YEN Terminal

 yen ide workflow run --native package.json:test --dry-run

-yen agents timeline
+yen agents timeline --tail 5

 yen agents export --format json --output -